Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record

 Methanol is thus also an important molecule for fundamental spectroscopy\cite{lankhaar2016hyperfine}, metrological applications and frequency calibration \cite{santagata2019high,sun2000sub}, the realization of optically pumped far-IR gas lasers \cite{jiu2010pulsed}, or for probing the limits of the standard model, its internal tunnel dynamics making it one of the most sensitive molecules for a search of a varying proton-to-electron mass ratio \cite{muller2021study}.
 Here, we measure the resonance frequencies of fourteen rovibrational transitions, including very weak lines, some observed for the first time.
-We demonstrate record frequency uncertainties two to four orders of magnitude improved over previous measurements, at the few kilohertz level for the most intense lines and bring to light inaccuracies and gaps in the HITRAN database.
+We demonstrate state-of-the-art frequency uncertainties two to four orders of magnitude improved over previous measurements, at the few kilohertz level ($\sim10^{-10}$ in relative value) for the most intense lines and bring to light inaccuracies and gaps in the HITRAN database.
 We resolve subtle weak intensity doublets never observed before induced by a combination of the asymmetry and the tunneling dynamics in methanol, demonstrating both the high detection-sensitivity and high resolution of our widely tunable spectrometer and its potential for unraveling subtle internal molecular processes.